chrab/prodimo-vscode/README.md

 ## Known Issues

-It is my very first VS Code extension, so there are probably many issues.
+It is my very first VS Code extension, so there are probably issues.
+The auto-completion is still a bit basic, and buggy.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.0.1
+### 0.1.0

-Initial release, syntax highlighting for comments, parameter names and units.
+Initial beta release of the ProDiMo VS Code Tools extension.